Residence permit: Applying for an extension to pursue highly qualified employment

 -

-Your salary will be at least 2/3 of the contribution assessment ceiling for pension insurance, or 52% of the annual contribution assessment ceiling for shortage occupations (scientists, mathematicians, engineers, medical doctors, IT specialists).
-For 2020, the annual gross minimum salary is €55,200 in standard occupations and €43,056 in shortage occupations.
+Your salary will amount to at least two-thirds of the contribution assessment ceiling for the pension insurance system; for occupations in high demand (scientists, mathematicians, engineers, medical doctors, and IT specialists), it will amount to 52% of the annual contribution assessment ceiling.
+For the year 2020, the minimum annual gross salary is 55,200 euros for standard occupations and 43,056 euros for shortage occupations.

 -